Particl-Community/academy/faq/common_issues.rst

     - Make sure you are using |PD version|.
     - Leave Particl Desktop open for a few minutes so that it can sync the blockchain and load the market data.
 This can take several minutes and tends to take longer on slow internet connections.
-    - Reset your market database by deleting your ``particl-market`` folder.
+    - Reset your market database by first making a copy of your ``particl-market`` folder and then deleting it (**don't delete the backup copy**).
 Keep in mind this is a last resort solution.
-It will permanently remove all your market-related data as current orders, listings, order history, and etc. **Make sure that you do not have any active order before doing this step.**
+It will permanently remove all your market-related data such as current orders, listings, order history, and etc. **Make sure that you do not have any active order before doing this step or you will permanently lose access to the escrow contracts.**

     .. tabs::
 	 .. group-tab:: Windows